larryms/MCW-Linux-lift-and-shift/Hands-on lab/Before the HOL.md

     > **Note**: If the Azure Subscription you are using is [NOT]{.underline} a trial Azure subscription you may want to chose the DS2\_V2 to have more power in this LABMV.
 If you are using a trial subscription or one that you know has a restriction on the number of cores stick with the DS1\_V2.

-7. Click **Configure required settings** to specify a storage account for your virtual machine if a storage account name is not automatically selected for you
+7. Click **Configure required settings** to specify a storage account for your virtual machine if a storage account name is not automatically selected for you.

     ![In the Settings blade, the Storage account option is selected.](images/Setup/image8.png "Settings blade")

-8. Click **Create New**
+8. Click **Create New**.

     ![Screenshot of the Create new button.](images/Setup/image9.png "Create new button")

-9. Specify a unique name for the storage account (all lower letters and alphanumeric characters) and ensure the green checkmark shows the name is valid
+9. Specify a unique name for the storage account (all lower letters and alphanumeric characters) and ensure the green checkmark shows the name is valid.

     ![Next to the Name field, the Green checkmark icon is selected.](images/Setup/image10.png "Green checkmark icon")

-10. Click **OK** to continue
+10. Click **OK** to continue.

     ![Screenshot of the OK button.](images/Setup/image11.png "OK button")